bailli/Johnny/README.md

 ## Status

-The current status plays a few scenes perfect and many scenes okay.
-Scenes, which are supposed to play short clips in parallel, are probably the most important feature which is missing.
+The program plays a few scenes almost perfect and many scenes okay.
+Some scenes break, because the timing between individual clips is off and of course because of unimplemented commands.
 Combining the individual movies into a smooth story has not been started at all, yet.

 ## Controls